zyknow/Zyknow.Abp.Lucene/README.md

 You can plug custom filters into the search pipeline via `ILuceneFilterProvider` in the Application layer:

 - Interface: `Task<Query?> BuildAsync(SearchFilterContext ctx)`
-- Context: `{ string EntityName, EntitySearchDesc                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       riptor Descriptor, SearchQueryInput Input }`
+- Context: `{ string EntityName, EntitySearchDescriptor Descriptor, SearchQueryInput Input }`
 - Composition: the returned `Query` is added with `Occur.MUST` to the final query

 A lightweight LINQ → Lucene mapping helper is provided to write filters with simple LINQ expressions and convert them into Lucene queries: